-- What specific efforts has DFPS made to finalize an alternative permanent plan for the child, including continued efforts to locate and identify safe and appropriate relatives and fictive kin? - Are DFPS' efforts reasonable based on the circumstances of this child and parent? - If final permanency has not been achieved, what efforts has DFPS made to achieve final permanency for the child? - Has DFPS made reasonable efforts to determine whether a parent's circumstances have materially and substantially changed so that they may be considered a safe and appropriate option for the child?
+- What specific efforts did DFPS make to finalize permanency for the child, including continued efforts to locate and identify safe and appropriate relatives and kinship givers? - Are DFPS' efforts reasonable based on the circumstances of the child? - If final permanency was not achieved, what efforts did DFPS make to achieve final permanency for the child? - Has DFPS made reasonable efforts to determine whether a parent's circumstances have materially and substantially changed so that they may be considered a safe and appropriate option for the child?